joerivandervelde/evolving-multiplicative-persistence/README.md

 See https://oeis.org/A003001 for more information on these numbers and Numberphile video: https://www.youtube.com/watch?v=Wim9WJeDTHQ.

-We create a random individual (i.e. number) and from this founder a population of mutated clones.
-Each individual is scored for multiplicative persistence.
-The best fraction survives and produces new clones to fill a new generation.
+Here, one random individual (i.e. big number) is created.
+This founder gives rise to a population of mutated clones.
+Each individual is then scored for multiplicative persistence.
+The best fraction survives and produces new mutated clones that make up the new generation.
+After a number of iterations, the highest multiplicative persistence is reported.

-There are two types of mutatios: point mutations, which alter the digit at one place, and indel mutations, which are insertions of new digits or deletions of existing digits.
+There are two types of mutations: point mutations, which alter a digit at one place, and indel mutations, which are insertions of new digits or deletions of existing digits in the sequence of digits that make up a number.

 Example output using default settings: